 1 does not meet current intersection standards when it comes to trucks.
 That's 2 why it's a three-way stop at the frontage road and 29-3/4 because you can't have 3 a truck and trailer pull and stop otherwise its tail end will be out into Highway 50.
 4 So the...the issues we have...the Red Tail Ridge Homeowners' 5 Association if you upgrade the road - 29-3/4 - to a full truck route with curb and 6 gutter and adequate drainage and signage, we have no problem with it.
 And a 7 full...full intersection, you know, signalized intersection at 29-3/4 and 50.
 I'm not 8 even gonna mention the part about their crossing over Ditch Number 2 of 9 Orchard Mesa Irrigation Canal.
 They're gonna have to have some signs or 10 stripes or reflectors or guardrails or something otherwise a truck is going to go 11 into that canal.
 So unless the remedies that we have suggested in our letter are 12 met, we respectfully request that you deny the...the permit for this operation.
 13 CHAIRMAN ABBOTT: Thank you.
-14 MR. SCHUERGAR: How you doing?
-15 CHAIRMAN ABBOTT: Good.
+14 How you doing?
+MR. SCHUERGAR: 15 CHAIRMAN ABBOTT: Good.
 16 MR. SCHUERGAR: My name is Joe Schuergar.
 I live at the 17 end of Hayden.
 If you look at your little picture there where the canal comes, 18 that's my fence.
 So they're talking about right on the other side of my fence.
 19 Okay?
-Which they put in the landfill where they do the recycling and all that stuff 20 and if you ever go up there in the morning time there's always a breeze coming 21 from up there so that's not very pleasant to begin with but, you know, that's 22 tolerable.
-I work on trucks for a living so I know what they're like as far as like 23 the prior gentleman was talking about leaking, all that kind of stuff.
-Not starting in the wintertime.
+Which they put in the landfill where they do the recycling and all that stuff 20 and if you ever go up there in the morning time there's always a breeze coming 21 from up there so that's not very pleasant to begin with but, you know, that's tolerable.
+I work on trucks for a living so I know what they're like as far as like the wintertime.
 I deal with that stuff all the time.
 Okay?